-Texas’ Congressional District 7 has been impacted by two major storms in the last two years; the Tax Day floods and the Memorial Day floods.
-These flood events have caused thousands of dollars in damage, and resulted in hundreds of families being displaced from their homes.
+Texas’ Congressional District 7 has been impacted by three major storms in the last three years; the Tax Day floods, the Memorial Day floods, and Hurricane Harvey.
+These flood events have caused millions of dollars in damage, and resulted in hundreds of families being displaced from their homes.

 Flood control is an essential part of protecting our quality of life in Houston.
 I will continue to push for expedited completion of flood mitigation projects and additional funding to help rebuild flood damage.

 $206million in federal funds for Brays Bayou

 $113.749 million in federal funds for Buffalo Bayou

 $2.856 million in federal funds for White Oak Bayou

 I have worked to secure an additional $74 million for flood control and storm damage reduction construction projects in the FY2018 Energy and Water Appropriations bill.

 Expediting Project Brays Bayou:

 Congress passed the Water Infrastructure Improvement for the Nation (WINN) Act, and I included language to direct the Army Corps of Engineers to expedite completion of Project Brays Bayou, which will remove 29,000 homes from the 100-year floodplain.

 In September 2016, I led a Texas delegation letter to House leadership to advocate for Texas to receive disaster funding in the supplemental appropriations bill.
 This letter resulted in Texas receiving $45 million in disaster recovery funding in October 2016.